Courtesy of The Point

 Article continues below advertisement

-Open May-March.
-All-inclusive rates for two from $1,700 per night, with carte blanche use of sports equipment and facilities, all meals, afternoon tea, wines, and spirits.
+Open May-March, with extended availability December 2020–February 2021.
+All-inclusive rates for two from $1,750 per night, with carte blanche use of sports equipment and facilities, all meals, afternoon tea, wines, and spirits.

 Built in 1907 by a wealthy Cincinnati and New York banker, White Pine Camp has changed hands many times since.
 In 1926, while under the ownership of Irwin and Laura Kirkwood, publishers of the Kansas City Star newspaper, White Pine Camp became famous as the one-time Summer White House of President Calvin Coolidge, whose journey included a 16-hour train ride from Washington, D.C., followed by a five-hour carriage ride through the woods.
 Newspapers marveled at the camp’s “electric lights, sunken baths, showers, deep-cushioned couches, easy chairs, fine rugs and furniture.”